TGAC/SingleCellSchemas/README.md

 # SingleCellSchema

 The **SingleCellSchema** repository houses developments related to Earlham Institute's (EI’s) CELLGEN ISP metadata mapping and schemas, designed to describe a variety of Single Cell Genomics and Spatial Transcriptomics experiment types, such as those from 10X Genomics and Vizgen.
+It is developed by the Collaborative OPen Omics (COPO) team based at the Earlham Institute.

 Visit the SingleCellSchema website at https://singlecellschemas.org.